STORM-IRIT/Radium-Engine/Docs/material.md

 ```

 ### Registering the BlinnPhongMaterial to the Engine
-The registration (and unregistration) of a Material into the Engine consists in registering the material converter into
+The registration (and unregistering) of a Material into the Engine consists in registering the material converter into
 the MaterialConvertersFactory and the RenderTechniqueBuilder into the RenderTechniqueFactory.

-It is recommanded (see above) to implement specific class methods in the Material implementations that will register
+It is recommended (see above) to implement specific class methods in the Material implementations that will register
 and unregister the material type into the engine.

 For the default `BlinnPhongMaterial`, wich is of type `"BlinnPhong"`, these methods will do the following :